Champagne Laurent-Perrier - Grand Siècle

 About the estate:

-Always delicate and refined, Laurent-Perrier champagnes are now characterized by remarkable maturity and precision.
-All cuvées, starting with La Cuvée, one of the house's finest bruts, offer supreme elegance and complexity.
-The whole range is superb and ascending in quality.
-The first house to develop a rosé champagne, a pioneering ultra-brut, Laurent Perrier remains and continues to be a benchmark in this category.
-Cleverly, the famous and brilliant Grand-Siècle cuvée is now identified by numbered iterations that reveal the traditional three years that make up the blend.
-Alexandra and Stéphanie de Nonancourt and Michel Fauconnet, the distinguished cellar master, continue to pursue this jewel-like craft with passion.
+Always delicate and refined, the signature style of Laurent-Perrier champagnes is now characterized by remarkable maturity and precision in the wines.
+All the cuvées, starting with La Cuvée—one of the house’s finest bruts—are presented with supreme elegance and complexity.
+The entire range is of superb and ever-rising quality.
+As the first house to have developed a rosé champagne very early on—a pioneering ultra-brut—Laurent-Perrier remains a benchmark in this category.
+Cleverly, the famous and brilliant Grand Siècle cuvée is now identified through numbered iterations that reveal the traditional three vintages comprising the blend.
+Alexandra and Stéphanie de Nonancourt, along with Michel Fauconnet, the distinguished cellar master, passionately continue this masterful work.

 Guide Hachette des vins